-- They are registered in a full-time academic internship as verified by the department.
+- They are registered in a full-time academic internship, as verified by the department.

-- They are working full time on a dissertation and are maintaining matriculation.
+- They are working full-time on a dissertation and are maintaining matriculation.

 In special cases, preparation for examinations, non-credit or remedial courses, practice teaching, clinical practice, research, or other academic activities may be substituted for part of the credit requirement if approved by the School as part of an appropriate plan of study.
 Candidates following such a plan of study must apply to the chair of their department for full-time certification.
-It should be noted that in some instances financial aid and/or housing eligibility may require enrollment in a minimum of 12 credits or the equivalent per semester.
-Candidates interested in maintaining such eligibility should consult the Office of Student Assistance and/or the Office of Campus Activities and Student Development for specific details.
+It should be noted that in some instances, financial aid and/or housing eligibility may require enrollment in a minimum of 12 credits or the equivalent per semester.
+Candidates interested in maintaining such eligibility should consult the Office of the Registrar and/or the Office of Campus Activities and Student Development for specific details.

 Each candidate must satisfy the residency requirement of Pace University in order to qualify for an advanced degree.
 For each graduate degree at Pace, candidates are required to successfully complete a minimum of 24 credits in residence at the University.
 At least 18 credits must be completed at Pace for the Advanced Certificate.
 Graduate courses from other institutions taken prior to matriculation may be applied toward any master’s degree or doctoral degree, subject to the aforementioned residency requirement and the approval of the department.
-A maximum of two graduate courses from another institution may be applied toward the master’s degree; a maximum of 3 credits may be applied towards the advanced certificate.
+A maximum of two graduate courses from another institution may be applied toward the master’s degree; a maximum of 3 credits may be applied toward the advanced certificate.
 The New York State Department of Education requires that Pace University consider grades earned for study abroad as if they were grades earned in residence.
 This pertains only to courses taken at those institutions with which the University has consortia and contractual agreements.
 Courses related in content and number of hours to those in the candidate’s program of study may be considered for transfer credit if they have been completed with a minimum grade of “B” at another regionally accredited graduate school within the past five years.
-Transfer credit may also be granted for graduate course work completed in an undergraduate program with a minimum grade of “B” at a regionally accredited school within the past five years.
+Transfer credit may also be granted for graduate coursework completed in an undergraduate program with a minimum grade of “B” at a regionally accredited school within the past five years.

 The University recognizes that some graduate candidates may wish to change schools or programs at some point in their studies.
 Those wishing to do so must meet the admission requirements of the school and program that they wish to enter and comply with the appropriate change procedure as follows: